SlonGL/RemoveAllPods/README.md

 # RemoveAllPods
 MacOS Swift script.
 Deintegrate ALL installed pods in the current or specified directory and it's subdirectories for storage saving.

-Copy RemoceAllPods.swift file.
+Download file: RemoveAllPods.swift.

-Start
+Start in terminal:
-./RemoveAllPods [StartDirectory]
+./RemoveAllPods.swift [StartDirectory]
-in terminal

 Script process "pod deintegrate" command for each subdirectory that has "Pods" in it.